 GOUGH, Archibald Edward.
-2.3.1845 — 1915.
+London 2.3.1845 — 1915 (buried 20.12.1915 in Guernsey).
 British Teacher and Indologist in India.
-Son of Alexander Richard G. (architect in London) and Mary Ann Bainbridge, educated at Lincoln College and Oxford.
-M.A.
-Professor at Government College in Benares in 1868-77, then 1877-86 Professor of Philosophy at Presidency College and Principal of the Madrasa in Calcutta.
+Son of Alexander Richard G. (architect in London) and Mary Ann Bainbridge, educated at Lincoln College.
+Studies at Oxford (M.A.).
+Anglo-Sanskrit Professor at Government College in Benares in 1868-77, then 1877-86 Professor of Philosophy at Presidency College and Principal of the Madrasa in Calcutta.
 From 1886 Principal and Professor of Philosophy at Allahabad, in 1887-94 Registrar of Allahabad University.
 In 1894 Off.
 Director of Public Instruction, North-Western Provinces, but invalided on furlough in 1894 and had to retire in 1895.
 In 1900-02 Hon.
 Public Examiner, Oxford Oriental School.
 He was one of the few early Western scholars of Indian philosophy.
 Married with Amelie Louisa Leupolt (1848–1883), one son.

 Publications: A key to the exercises in Professor Williams’ [i.e. Monier W.] Sanskrit Manual.
+58 p.
 London 1868.

 – Edited: Papers relating to the Collection and Preservation of the Records of Ancient Sanskrit Literature in India.
 234 p.
 Calcutta 1878.

 – Transl. with E. B. Cowell: Mādhavācārya, Sarva-darśana-sangraha or Review of the different systems of Hindu philosophy.
 293 p.
 L. 1882; ed. & tr. with Govindadeva Sastri: Sadānanda, Vedāntasāra.
 Pandit 6-8, other editions and articles in the Pandit.